discrete-notes/discrete-notes.github.io/_posts/2020-10-06-build-certify-2.md

 this spanning tree has minimum weight.

 Now let's get into the details with our example.
-(For simplicity, we do not rewrite all the weigths on all the pictures.)
+(For simplicity, we do not rewrite all the weights on all the pictures.)
 First, every node chooses the lightest among its adjacent edges.

 ![](assets/MST-2.png){: .center-image width="90%"}